STATEMENT OF EMERGENCY

 (1) Provide a brief summary of:

 (a) What this administrative regulation does: This is a new administrative regulation which establishes Kentucky Medicaid program managed care organization (MCO) requirements and policies relating to providers.
 Previously, those policies were contained in one (1) administrative regulation - (907 KAR 17:005) – which contained all MCO policies and requirements (excluding policies related to the MCO operating in region three (3).
 Region three (3) is a sixteen (16) county region which includes Jefferson County and previously only contained one (1) MCO.
 A separate regulation, 907 KAR 1:705, established the requirements and policies for the lone MCO in region three (3).
 The contract between DMS and the lone MCO in region three (3) is expiring and earlier this year DMS published a request for proposal for bids to perform MCO responsibilities in region three (3).
 Through that process DMS awarded contracts with four (4) entities – including the incumbent entity that was the sole region three (3) entity.
 As a result DMS is repealing 907 KAR 1:705 and establishing uniform requirements and policies for MCOs for all regions – one set of requirements and policies.
 DMS is doing this by addressing MCO requirements and policies across six (6) administrative regulations rather than the aforementioned 907 KAR 17:005.
 DMS is dividing the policies across multiple regulations in response to urging from the Administrative Regulation Review Subcommittee when it reviewed 907 KAR 17:005 earlier this year.
 Thus, this is a new administrative regulation but it contains policies that were previously stated in 907 KAR 17:005.
-Though this is a new administrative regulation, it does contain a couple of amended policies.
-The amendments include clarifying that the Department for Medicaid Services (DMS) has authority to determine if an MCO’s provider network is inadequate; and adding a proximity requirement (mileage and time) for enrollee’s access to providers which previously had no proximity requirement (pharmacies, dentists, general vision, laboratory and radiological services); and eliminating an enrollee’s place of employment as a measuring point in determining the enrollee’s access to providers.
+Though this is a new administrative regulation, it does contain some amended policies.
+The amendments include eliminating cost (MCO capitation rate for the individual) as a factor in the Department for Medicaid Services’ (DMS’s) algorithm used to assign individuals to a managed care organization (MCO); removing the requirement that an enrollee’s annual open enrollment opportunity (with an MCO) occurs at the enrollee’s annual time to recertify Medicaid eligibility or during the birth month for enrollees who receive supplemental security income (SSI) benefits; establishing that DMS will be responsible for reimbursing for services provided to individuals determined to be retroactively eligible for SSI benefits that were provided during the retroactive eligibility period; requiring a provider who wishes to file an appeal on behalf of an enrollee to have written consent to file an appeal for the specific circumstances related to the appeal; establishing a requirement that an enrollee is entitled to a state fair hearing (in accordance with KRS 13B) process only after the enrollee has exhausted the MCO’s appeal process first; clarifying that certain individuals who are not required to have a primary care provider may choose to have one; and clarifying that access to out-of-network services are subject to prior authorization by an MCO.

 (2) If this is an amendment to an existing administrative regulation, provide a brief summary of: